 It’s no secret that kids love to eat leftover fries — which means that you need to know how to reheat fries.
-When done right, day-old fries make a great addition to any school lunch or a tasty snack or side dish.
-But before you toss those leftover fries in your kids’ lunch, you might want to read up on how to reheat old fries.
+When done right, day-old fries make a tasty snack or side dish.
+But before you put those leftover fries on your table, you might want to read up on how to reheat old fries.

-“Fries, unlike pizza and Chinese food, are rarely better cold — but thankfully, you can salvage them in a number of ways,” says expert chef Courtney Rada, host of Carnivorous on Genius Kitchen.
+“Fries, unlike pizza and Chinese food, are rarely better cold — but thankfully, you can salvage them in a number of ways,” says expert chef Courtney Rada, host of the web series Carnivorous on Genius Kitchen.

 So, what are some of those ways?
 Fortunately, you don’t have to spin your wheels trying to figure out how to reheat French fries.
 We asked two professional chefs to weigh in on their top kitchen hacks for how to reheat fries.